INFORMATION GOVERNANCE OFFICER

 We employ over 5,500 people, across our operational team (our firefighters), control (our call handlers who answer your 999 calls) and our non-operational team (our teams who work behind the scenes to support our front-line services, including HR, IT, Finance, Procurement, Communications etc.).

-Further information about the main duties and responsibilities of the role are detailed in the job description.
-If you are unable to see the job description, salary range or the full advert, please visit our jobs pages at https://jobs.london-fire.gov.uk/alljobs/ to access the full advert.
+Further information regarding the main duties, responsibilities and what qualifications should be held are detailed in the job description.
+If you are unable to see the job description, salary or the full advert, please visit our jobs pages at https://jobs.london-fire.gov.uk/alljobs/ to access the full advert.

 Assessment Overview